Worm was right there with us

 Battle scarred Panamanian DENI (Departmento Nacional de Investigaciones, or secret police) station just east of Albrook AFS.
 Photo taken by A1C W. M. “Rat Daddy” Lemon on 04 Jan 1990.

-Combat vets got cut more slack in the military than those who had not yet “met the Elephant.”
+Combat vets got cut more slack in the military than those who had not yet “met The Elephant.”

 Besides, people still had a sense of humor in the early ’90s.
 Political correctness was only beginning to reach its pernicious fingers around the throat of our freedoms of speech and thought.
 Americans could speak their minds in those days much more freely without fear of censure.